What to Do With Phishing Emails and How to Report Them

 There is no denying that phishing attacks are on the rise.
-The FBI reports that such attacks cost $54 billion in 2020, and phishing complaints increased by a whopping 110% from 2019 to 2020.
+The FBI reports that such attacks cost $52 million in 2022, and phishing has been the most common cybercrime reported to the IC3 since 2019.

 If you're one of the many people targeted by a phishing email, you're not alone.
 If you notice an attempted phishing attack, don't respond, click it, or open it.
 Report it immediately and notify the individual or business being impersonated.
 If you're on a work or school network, alert your organization.